Mallick17/AWS-EC2/README.md

   | c5.large      | 2     | 4            | Up to 10 Gbps       |
   | c5.xlarge     | 4     | 8            | Up to 10 Gbps       |
   | c5.2xlarge    | 8     | 16           | Up to 10 Gbps       |
+  Powered by Intel Xeon Platinum 8124M, these instances ensure consistent performance, with no burstable options, as confirmed by the attachment.

 </details>

-  Powered by Intel Xeon Platinum 8124M, these instances ensure consistent performance, with no burstable options, as confirmed by the attachment.

 ##### Memory Optimized Instances
 Memory optimized instances, like R5, are designed for in-memory processing, suitable for databases and real-time analytics.
-Specifications include:

 <details>
    <summary>Specifications Include</summary>